baskargroup/MolTransformer_repo/Readme.md

 model = build_model_instance.model
 print("loaded multiHF_hf qm9 model")

 ## DataLoader Configuration
+### Overview
+The DataLoader in the MolTransformer project is designed to facilitate the loading and handling of chemical datasets for machine learning models.
+This guide provides instructions on how to configure the DataLoader, including details on dataset selection, custom data integration, and GPU utilization.
+### Configuration Details

-### Dataset Selection
+#### Dataset Selection
-- **Default Behavior:** If `data_path` is not set, the DataLoader defaults to using the 'qm9' dataset.
+Default Setting: If data_path is not specified, the DataLoader defaults to the 'qm9' dataset.
-- **Dataset Options:** You can specify `dataset` to either 'qm9' or 'ocelot' according to your requirements.
-  - `qm9`: When using this dataset, the default label for high fidelity calculations is set to 'lumo'.
-  - `ocelot`: For this dataset, the default high fidelity label is 'aea'.
+Options:
+qm9: Utilizes 'lumo' as the default label for high-fidelity calculations.
+ocelot: Uses 'aea' as the default label for high-fidelity calculations.

-### Data Path Configuration
+#### Data Path Configuration
-- **Custom Data:** If you wish to use your own data, ensure it is formatted as a CSV file.
-The CSV file must include a column named 'SELFIES'.
-If your model mode involves property prediction, ensure that your data includes the necessary label column specified by the `label` parameter.
+Custom Data Usage: To use custom data, ensure it is in CSV format.
+The file must include a 'SELFIES' column.
+If using the model for property prediction, ensure the label specified in the label parameter exists in your CSV.
-- **Parameter `data_path`:** This should be a dictionary with keys 'train' and 'test', each containing lists of paths to your training and testing CSV files, respectively.
+Setting Data Paths: Provide a dictionary with keys 'train' and 'test', each pointing to lists of your data file paths.
-  - Example: `data_path={'train': ['path/to/train.csv'], 'test': ['path/to/test.csv']}`
+Example: data_path={'train': ['path/to/train1.csv', 'path/to/train2.csv'], 'test': ['path/to/test.csv']}

-### GPU Mode
+#### GPU Mode
-- **Parallel Computing:** Set `gpu_mode` to `True` to enable GPU support.
-This setting is recommended if your hardware supports it, as it facilitates faster computation and supports parallel processing.
+Enabling GPU Mode: Set gpu_mode to True to enable processing on a GPU, enhancing computation speed and efficiency, particularly for parallel processing tasks.
 ### Important Notes
-- Both 'train' and 'test' data paths must be provided if using custom data.
-If either is left unspecified, the DataLoader will default to using preconfigured datasets ('qm9' or 'ocelot').
+Ensure both 'train' and 'test' paths are specified when using custom data.
+Failing to specify both will default the DataLoader to use the preconfigured datasets ('qm9' or 'ocelot').
-- The system does not automatically infer missing paths; both must be explicitly defined.
+Explicitly define both paths to avoid default settings.
+The system will not infer missing paths.
-- If you are training or using models that predict properties, ensure that your data includes all necessary labels as specified by your `label` parameter.

-This configuration guide ensures that users can effectively prepare their data and set up the DataLoader to match the specific requirements of their computational tasks.
+### Example Usage
+Example 1: Using the DataLoader with default settings for the 'qm9' dataset data_loader = DataLoader(dataset='qm9')

+Example 2: Using custom data with specified paths custom_data_path = {
+    'train': ['/path/to/your/train_data.csv'],
+    'test': ['/path/to/your/test_data.csv']
+}
+data_loader = DataLoader(data_path=custom_data_path, label='your_label_here', gpu_mode=True)

+Example 3: Handling 'ocelot' dataset with GPU acceleration data_loader = DataLoader(dataset='ocelot', gpu_mode=True)